-As a director, she's created numerous solo and group spoken word/movement installations, conventional theatre pieces and social/fundraising events.
+As a director, Lesley's created and directed numerous solo and group spoken word/movement installations, conventional theatre pieces and social/fundraising events.
 Participants say she creates a room that is "intelligent, positive and focused".
 She believes that when actors are en-couraged, supported and deeply witnessed, their natural brilliance can shine through consistently.
+In 2018 Lesley directed her own play Camera Obscura (hungry ghosts) at the Vancouver Queer Arts Festival.
+In 2019, it won two Vancouver Theatre Award nominations for Outstanding Production and Lighting as well as being nominated for Outstanding Play, Playwright, Director, Set and Video Visuals.
+In Spring 2021, Lesley will direct the upcoming Rada graduates in Sunlight is the best disinfectant: a collaboratively devised one act play created from an idea she originated.

-Lesley teaches and directs at Identity Drama School in Whitechapel, London UK.
-As a teacher, Lesley holds her acting students to the same standards she strives for in her own performance work.
-Values she works to instill include discipline, intellectual rigour, embodied facility, creative freedom and spontenanity within an intricate structure.
-As well as directing school showcases, Lesley teaches The Body, Improv and Text Analysis.
-She draws on her experiential study of a variety of methodologies: Laban, Alexander, Feldenkrais, Grotowski, Stanislavski's 'Sytem', Linklater, Itcush Method, Judith Coltai's Authentic Movement, Linda Putnam, Ruth Zaporah's Action Theatre, clown, Padma Yoga (Certified Beginning Meditation teacher).
-She has also created storytelling workshops for a variety of non-performers: Youth at Risk, 'homeless', refugees, victims of torture, 'aboriginal'/1st Nations.
+Previously Lesley taught at Identity (Mind/Body, Improv and Text Analysis.), Mountview (Sight/Cold Reading) and Northampton University (Screen Acting).
+She draws on her experiential study of a variety of methodologies: Laban, Alexander, Feldenkrais, Grotowski, Stanislavski's 'Sytem', Linklater, Itcush Method, Judith Coltai's Authentic Movement, Linda Putnam, Ruth Zaporah's Action Theatre, clown, Advait Vedant, Padma Yoga (Certified Beginning Meditation teacher).
+She has also created storytelling workshops for a variety of non-performers: Youth at Risk, people with 'homelessness' and drug issues, refugees, victims of torture, Indigenous/1st Nations.
 Lesley is available to facilitate workshops and laboratories for performers and non-performers.
 She devises each program specifically for the group she's invited to work with.

 As a dramaturge, Lesley draws on almost 40 years of performance experience in a multitude of mediums.
 She views her dramaturgical work as “creative midwifery”.
 As well as traditional text based dramaturgy for both stage and screen, Lesley is fully equipped to work with artists from alternate artistic backgrounds, with all levels of experience and can dramaturg any sort of social/cultural events.
 Her goal is to enable creators to bring to potent fruition their desired endeavour, sometimes surpassing what even they expected of themselves.
 Her main focus is devised performance: experimental theatre and/or live art.
-Most recently she worked with Catherine Hoffman on her new piece Glory Days at Camden People's Theatre and with Access All Areas on Cian Binchey's new work The Misfit Analysis, which will open July 2015 at Rich Mix, continuing on to The Lyric Hammersmith, London Liberty Festival and finally the Edinburgh Fringe (http://accessallareastheatre.org/).
+Most recently she worked with Catherine Hoffman on her new piece Glory Days at Camden People's Theatre and with Access All Areas on Cian Binchey's new work The Misfit Analysis, which will open July 2015 at Rich Mix, continuing on to The Lyric Hammersmith, London Liberty Festival and finally the Edinburgh Fringe and EveryDay Day Lee a performance duo who debuted their work at Battersea Arts Centre (http://accessallareastheatre.org/).

 Lesley's images often capture the extraordinary amid the ordinary.
 She's available for on set shooting, capturing live performance, or creating promotional images.
 She uses a Panasonic GH-2 and a Sony RX 100 Mark II.
 Recent images from her trip in the Himalayas can be seen here: